Medical expert of the article

 Differential diagnosis

-Differential diagnosis of fecal stones should also be carried out with benign tumors, intestinal polyps.
+Differential diagnosis of fecal stones should also be carried out with benign tumors and intestinal polyps.

 Who to contact?

-If the diagnosis of fecal stones is established, laxatives (in the hospital) and siphon enemas (for colon stones) are prescribed for cleaning .
-If the stone has descended into the rectum, it can be removed with a finger during its examination or, if necessary, with the help of surgical instruments.
+If the diagnosis of "fecal stones" is established, laxatives (in a hospital setting) and siphon enemas (for colon stones) are prescribed for cleansing.
+If the stone has descended into the rectum, it can be removed with a finger during its examination or, if necessary, with surgical instruments.

-With the development of obstructive intestinal obstruction , surgery is necessary.
+If obstructive intestinal obstruction develops, surgery is necessary.